 For those trying to lose the baby weight, or just struggling to find time to eat, please try not to skip meals.
 This is incredibly detrimental to your energy, your emotional wellbeing and your milk supply.

 The average female requires a minimum of 1800 calories per day while breastfeeding – even if you’re trying to lose the baby weight.
 Your milk supply relies on a regular intake of calories, micronutrients (vitamins, minerals and antioxidants) and macronutrients (carbs, proteins, fats).
-Don’t forget that your milk must provide essential nutrients for growth and development of your baby – a varied diet rich in healthy nutritious foods is essential.
+Don’t forget that your milk must provide essential nutrients for the growth and development of your baby – a varied diet rich in healthy nutritious foods is essential.

 If all you can manage is raw veggies, fruit, yoghurt, sandwiches and muesli bars some days – that’s ok!
 Just try your hardest to get regular meals and snacks.
 I can guarantee your hardest days will always be harder when you’re running low on fuel.